BGSU Firelands Commencement

 Keep up with BGSU and fellow Alumni online www.bgsu.edu/alumni

-All graduates, family members, and friends are invited to join faculty and staff members for food and refreshments in the Pit area of North Building directly following Commencement ceremonies.
+All graduates, family members, and friends are invited to join faculty and staff members for food and refreshments at Falcon Square in the North Building directly following Commencement ceremonies.